 For advice and support on setting up parental controls, adjusting, privacy settings, understanding social networks and more, visit the NSPCC website.

-NSPCC visited the school in February 2020 and held a KS1 & KS2 assembly to share important information about the work of the NSPCC and remind the children on how to keep themselves safe from harm and get help if they have any worries.
-The children also took part in a voluntary fundraising activity and raised just over £2,000.00 which is fantastic.
+NSPCC held a KS1 & KS2 assembly online in May 2021 to share important information about the work of the NSPCC and remind the children on how to keep themselves safe from harm and get help if they have any worries.